MohammadAminNouri/LayerWise-QC/README.md

 Live app: https://layerwise-qc-nouri.streamlit.app/
 Repository: https://github.com/MohammadAminNouri/LayerWise-QC

-## What it is trying to do
+## What it does

-During laser powder-bed fusion, every layer is affected by the energy input and by the condition of the powder bed and melt zone.
-LayerWise-QC puts those signals into one simple workflow:
+During laser powder-bed fusion, each printed layer is affected by the energy input, the powder-bed condition, and the melt-zone response.
+LayerWise-QC puts these pieces into one simple workflow:

 ```text
 laser parameters + layer image channels -> sensor scores -> fused layer-quality estimate
 ```

 The current version is built for demonstration and development.
-It uses generated sample images so the dashboard and scripts can run without private laboratory data.
+It uses generated sample patches so the dashboard and scripts can run without private laboratory data.
 The same structure can later be connected to real optical tomography, melt-pool monitoring, or powder-bed imaging data through a CSV manifest.

 ## Dashboard